Users: Children- Older Adults

 Physical computing paired with rapid conceptualization, iteration, research, and writing was fun and challenging.
 The project ignited an ongoing excitement and practice of experimental physical computing (see design-led inquiry).

-I found my strength generating study guides and activities, and strategizing action from insights, research, and feedback.
+I found my strength in generating study guides, activities, and strategizing action from insights, research, and feedback.
 It pushed my analytical, and collaborative thinking to new levels.
 To succeed, I had to advocate for stretching mental models and analyzing the relative value of a product versus user feedback.
 To make these concepts a reality, I had to solicit buy-in from our engineer and designer through sound logic, attention to detail, and effective communication that tied feedback from multiple stakeholders to a happy medium that addressed desires while also addressing concerns and design heuristics.